This area of the website is dedicated to Transformers news. Currently

 Hasbro Inc submitted a trademark application for

-toy action figures, toy vehicles and toy robots convertible into other visual toy forms and currently has as status of Abandoned because no Statement of Use or Extension Request timely filed after Notice of Allowance was issued.
+toy action figures, toy vehicles and toy robots convertible into other visual forms and currently has as status of Registration cancelled because registrant did not file an acceptable declaration under Section 8.
 To view all documents in this file, click on the Trademark Document Retrieval link at the top of this page..

 Choose Your Fate